120 Beacon is located on the north side of Beacon, between Arlington and Berkeley, with 118 Beacon to the east and 122 Beacon to the west.

 During the 1900-1901 winter season, 120 Beacon was the home of William Hadwen Ames and his wife, Mary Elizabeth (called Daisy) (Hodges) Ames.
 They had lived at 283 Commonwealth earlier in 1900 and also maintained a home in North Easton.
 William Ames was Secretary of his family’s business, the Ames Shovel Company, and later was president of the American Pneumatic Service Company, which built and operated pneumatic tube systems to deliver mail in Boston, New York, Chicago, and St. Louis.
 William Hadwen Ames and Oliver Ames (who had lived at 120 Beacon in the 1890s) were second cousins.
 William and Daisy Ames had moved from 120 Beacon by the 1901-1902 season, and were living at 173 Commonwealth during the 1902-1903 season.

-By 1902, Charles Kidder had re-joined his family’s investment firm, and they resumed living at 120 Beacon on a regular basis.
-On February 28, 1931, he transferred the property into both of their names.
+On February 28, 1931, Charles Kidder transferred 120 Beacon into both his and his wife’s names.
 They continued to live there (and in Southborough) until shortly before Josephine Kidder’s death in May of 1937.

 Architectural rendering of proposed front elevation of 120 Beacon (1937), by architect Saul E. Moffie; Boston City Archives, City of Boston Blueprints Collection